Christoph33one/viks-bakery/README.md

 ---

 ### Contact Page
-I wanted the contact for to be a simple and friendly form with not much input form the user.
-I would like the user to add a full name, email address the enquiry they wish to make.
+I wanted the contact form to be a simple and friendly form with not much input form the user.
+I would like the user to add a full name, email address and the enquiry they wish to make.

 ![](assets/contact%20form.png)